 Understanding possible environmental design constraints during site prospecting is one of the best ways to abate environmental risks.
 Understanding environmental constraints helps inform the size of facility that can likely be realized (i.e. generating capacity) and the development of a sound strategy around permitting.
 A well thought out permitting strategy often has the benefit of increasing the efficiency of other project tasks which follow, saving time and money.

-Where a site is already identified, environmental information collected early can inform preliminary design thus avoiding costly redesigns of key project component later in the approvals process when the design has been subject to greater investment.
+Where a site is already identified, environmental information collected early can inform preliminary design thus avoiding costly redesigns of key project components later in the approvals process when the design has been subject to greater investment.
 Where environmental attributes cannot be avoided, alternatives and mitigation to minimize or control the effects can be developed.
 A design that considers environmental constraints and demonstrates avoidance measures can reduce future permitting and approval efforts and tends to expedite regulatory support.

 Whether during site prospecting or once a development site has been identified, a good understanding of possible environmental issues can bring to light regulatory requirements or commitments that may need to be agreed to for the purpose of complying with certain legislation.
-Understanding these commitments early help refine strategies to de-risk the project.
+Understanding these commitments early helps refine strategies to de-risk the project.
 One example is a wind facility proposed near bat habitat.
 Depending on the outcome of the environmental assessment, the resulting mitigation measures could include some form of operational curtailment, which could impair the economics of the project.
 Understanding the intricacies of possible mandated or voluntary strategies that could reduce the project’s effect on bats but also influence energy production during operation, are critical to the project’s business case.

-Early engagement with the community and regulators with an ability to demonstrate an understanding of project specific environmental attributes builds trust.
+Early engagement with the community and regulators with an ability to demonstrate an understanding of project-specific environmental attributes builds trust.
 Early information sharing can go a long way in diffusing potential issues that maybe weren’t apparent when the project site was initially chosen.
 Open and informed engagement with the community that show consideration of environmental attributes can assist other efforts to build community support for the project.

 Expertise to solve complex problems